Retropikzel/foreign-c/README.md

 - No way to pass structs by value
 - Most implementations are missing callback support
+- Always pass arguments to pffi functions/macros as (list 1 2 3) and not '(1 2 3)
+- Always pass pffi-define-callback procedure as lambda on place

 ## Implementation table
 <a name="implementation-table"></a>